open-atmos/PySDM/paper/paper.md

 # Background and statement of need

+TODO: include information about the new processes (breakup and immersion freezing) and conservation of superparticle number -- reference to Jacobson statement on why NOT to use superparticles

+STORY: moving sectional/motivation --> importance of superparticle conservation -->
+  new processes

 Atmospheric cloud processes involve a complex interplay of dispersed-phase and continuous-phase flows.
 In the dispersed phase, microphysical particles range